 - Loss of your loved one’s financial support

 Insurance companies will usually try to settle your case for much less than it’s worth.
 After all, it is their job to look out for their own bottom line.
 An experienced construction accident lawyer in Weatherford can even the playing field.

 Jason Stephen’s number one goal is to protect your interests.
 He fights to get the highest compensation award possible so that you can rest assured that both your past and future expenses will be covered.
 Section 16.003 of the Texas Code gives you only two years to file your personal injury claim, so call an experienced injury lawyer for a free case review today.

 Call Today to Speak with a Trusted Weatherford Construction Accident Lawyer for Free

 Are you struggling to pay the bills after getting hurt in a construction accident?
 Jason Stephens is here to provide honest, straightforward advice about getting fair compensation for your construction accident injuries.
 He offers a free case review for every client—so there’s no risk in learning more about your rights.

 In a job as physically demanding as construction, you put your health at risk every day.
 At Stephens Law Firm, PLLC, Jason Stephens is here to make sure you are fairly compensated when you get hurt as a result.
-To speak with an experienced Weatherford construction accident lawyer, call the Forth Worth law office today.
+To speak with an experienced Weatherford construction accident lawyer, contact the Fort Worth law office today.